-Kimberly Deene is a self-taught mixed media artist residing in Raleigh, North Carolina.
+Kimberly Deene Langlois is a self-taught mixed media artist residing in Raleigh, North Carolina.
 Her creations are inspired by her favorite music, the beautiful outdoors, and her self-proclaimed “inner hippie”.

 Growing up in Eastern North Carolina with a “Southern Mama”, Kimberly was surrounded by creativity.
 She wore beautifully hand-crafted dresses as a child, lovingly sewn by her Mama, and lived in a home adorned with colorful, handmade curtains, pillows, and bedding.
 As a young girl, she was awestruck as she watched her mother fearlessly tear fabric off an old sofa and completely transform it into something beautiful and fresh.
 Art was a way of life and something that felt very natural.
 Later in life, this creative way of living continued into her own home where the children’s artwork was proudly displayed on the walls and remnants of paint and glitter were embedded in the wood grain of the kitchen table.

 Kimberly has experience in acrylics, pastels, encaustic wax, and other traditional media; however, her true love is for the contemporary use of alcohol ink.
 Her series of impressionist blooms showcases the vibrancy and organic flow of this medium.
 The centers of her flowers carefully capture the light and have a three-dimensional aspect which is a common thread in her work.

 “Like nature’s art, every alcohol ink design has a unique life of its own.
 I pour the inks onto paper and allow them to flow and mingle organically as they’re manipulated with air, gravity, or an occasional brush or instrument.
 It’s always exciting to watch each piece evolve and come to life.”